glbala87/ELLA_tool/docs/manual/data-import-reanalyses.md

 <div style="text-indent: 4%;"><img src="./img/reanalysis_existing.png"></div>

-To start a reanalysis, search and choose a sample name, choose a gene panel and then hit the `+ IMPORT` button.
+To start a reanalysis:

+- Search and choose a sample name
+- Choose a gene panel.
+- Set the priority of the sample (for the OVERVIEW worklists)
+- Click the `+ IMPORT` button to submit the import.

 ### Use custom gene panel